stephenpalgeorge/ARCHIVED_finch-sass/src/typography/typography.md

 - $text-indents
 - $word-spacings

 The first two (set-responsive, set-utilities) require some extra attention and explanation.
+The next two, which we'll call `preferences` should also be explained.
 The rest can be discussed quickly as one.
 Basically, for every property that the module deals with, you can pass your own map to override or the extend the default Finch values.
 This was discussed briefly in the **Property files** section above, but another quick example follows:

 ```scss
 @use '<path-to-finch>/typography' with (line-heights: (double: 2));
 ```

 The above code would mean that Finch would take your extra `line-heights` into consideration when running the rest of it's processes.
 So, for example, if it was generating utility classes for `line-heights` you would end up with an extra `.line-height--double` class available to you.

+### Utilities

 The *set-responsive* and *set-utilities* map are special configuration maps.
 Both of them hold a list of all the properties that the module handles as 'keys', and sets a boolean value against each one.
 These are *all* `false` by default and must be manually/intentionally overridden by the user.
 The boolean values from the `set-utilities` map are passed into their corresponding property files to determine whether or not that property should generate utility classes or not.
 So, you could, for example, use the typography module with the following configuration: